top of page

 By Patty Laushman

 What if I told you that the way we've understood communication and empathy between neurodivergent and neurotypical individuals has been one-sided for far too long?
-Welcome to the exploration of the "double empathy problem," a concept that could completely redefine our perception and interactions between autistic and non-autistic (or allistic) people.
+Welcome to the exploration of the "double empathy problem," a concept that completely redefines our perception of interactions between autistic and non-autistic (or allistic) people.

 a neurodivergent man holding his face as he struggles to connect with neurotypical people